GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_examples.md

 (Source: [IFRC](https://go.ifrc.org/emergencies/6773/details))
 :::

+The map above shows the flood affected areas, as well as the important road networks in the Somali Region, Ethiopia, in November 2023.
+Maps such as these are crucial for humanitarian aid workers when planning relief or aid operations and need to be up to date.
+They display important settlements, and most importantly, the accessibility of roads and airstrips.

+This is a thematic map with a clear purpose and the elements on the map are reduced to the most necessary elements relevant to the purpose of the map.

 - A shapefile for the flood affected areas was given a hashed fill.
 In QGIS, you can find this symbology
 - A layer with the road network has been put above the layer with the flood-affected areas.
 The road symbology has been __categorized__ into three categories: Accessible road (green), partially accessible road (grey), and hard to reach road (red).